Why Choose 7th Level for your VA Mortgage Loan?

 Basic Allowance for Housing

 Basic Allowance for Housing (BAH) is a significant benefit for qualified active military members.
 Lenders can count your Basic Allowance for Housing as effective income, which means you can use BAH to pay some or all of your monthly mortgage costs.
+If you choose a mortgage payment that is covered by your housing allowance, then you may be able to pay more on your home monthly, thus paying your home off even sooner.
+Another benefit is that when you use your housing allowance to pay your mortgage, you will get that money back as equity if or when you sell that home.

 No Pre-Payment Penalty

-With many different type of loan types, paying off a home loan before it matures results in a pre-payment penalty.
+With many different types of loan types, paying off a home loan before it matures results in a pre-payment penalty.
 This is because lenders miss out on additional opportunities to collect interest payments.
 The pre-payment penalty is a way for financial institutions to recoup some of that money.

 The VA Mortgage Loan allows borrowers to pay off their home loan at any point without having to worry about a pre-payment penalty.
 With the absence of a pre-payment penalty, borrowers are free to consider future home purchases and refinancing options.